 “Yes.
 I felt bad for our friends sometimes.
 We just couldn’t help it.”

 “We had a great time.
 It just ended too soon,” Levi said, changing the tone in his voice.
 “The dream became a nightmare very fast.”
-Levi paused and put the album down on the coffee table.
-“After you got sick and left me, a part of me died with you.
-Not a single day passed by that I didn’t think of you,” said Levi.
+Levi paused and put the album down on the white coffee table.
+“After you got sick and left me, life made very little sense without you.
+Not a single day passed by that I didn’t think of you.”

 Anne looked at Levi.
 They locked eyes for a moment.
 Then, she picked the album from the table.
 Anne kept turning the pages in silence for a while until she stopped and took one of the pictures out.
 “I love this one of you and Jacob.
 Is he here?”

-“Would you like that?” said Levi.
+“Would you like that?”